Tiger Force: Investigations of war crimes

 The investigators concluded that many of the war crimes took place.
-This included the murder of former-ARVN personnel, the murder of two blind brothers, the crippled and old and the routine murder of women and children.
-Despite this, the Army decided not to pursue any prosecutions.
+This included the murder of former ARVN personnel, the murder of two blind brothers, and the routine murder of women, children, and disabled or elderly civilians.
+Despite these conclusions, the Army decided not to pursue any prosecutions.

-Their high bodycounts were recognized and encouraged by military officials.
-Colonel Morse ordered troops to rack up a body count of 327 casualties in order to match the battalion's infantry designation, 327th; however by the end of the campaign soldiers were congratulated for their 1000th kill.
-Those killed were listed as enemy combatants.
+High bodycounts were recognized and encouraged by military officials.
+Colonel Gerald Morse ordered troops of the 327th Infantry Regiment, of which Tiger Force was part of, to rack up a body count of 327 during Operation Wheeler in order to match the battalion's infantry designation, 327th.
+Those killed were all listed as enemy combatants.
+Tiger Force's Sam Ybarra was congratulated in the Stars and Stripes military newspaper for the 1,000th kill of Operation Wheeler.

-After studying the documents, Sallah and fellow reporter, Mitch Weiss, located and interviewed dozens of veterans who served in Tiger Force during the period in question as well as the CID investigators who later carried out the Army's inquiry.
+After studying the documents, Sallah and fellow reporter, Mitch Weiss, located and interviewed dozens of veterans who served in Tiger Force during the period in question as well as the United States Army Criminal Investigation Division (CID) investigators who later carried out the Army's inquiry.
 The reporters also traveled to Vietnam and tracked down numerous residents of Song Ve Valley who identified themselves as witnesses.
 Sallah and Weiss reported that the war crimes were corroborated by both veterans and Song Ve Valley residents.
 The reporters also managed to track down dozens of additional investigative records not included in the National Archives.

 The reporters published their findings in a series of articles in The Toledo Blade in October 2003.
 The New York Times subsequently performed their own investigation, contacting a few Tiger Force veterans and corroborating The Toledo Blade's findings.

 Since The Blade's story, the United States Army has opened a review of the former Tiger Force investigation, but has not yet provided much additional information.
 On May 11, 2004, Lt.
 Col. Pamela Hart informed The Blade reporters that she had been too busy responding to prisoner abuse by U.S. soldiers in Iraq to check on the status of the Tiger Force case.
 The Blade has not reported on any more recent updates from the U.S. Army.

 Reporters Michael D. Sallah, Mitch Weiss, and Joe Mahr received a number of awards for their series: